geofyao/geofyao.github.io/_pages/home.md

   </a>
 </div>

-Our research is primarily based on **Earth observation** data and **computational models**, including process-based models (e.g., GEOS-Chem, PVLIB-Python), data assimilation (e.g., adjoint methods), and artificial intelligence (e.g., XXX).
+Our research is primarily based on **Earth Observation** data and **computational models**, including process-based models (e.g., GEOS-Chem, PVLIB-Python), data assimilation (e.g., adjoint methods), and artificial intelligence (e.g., XXX).

 **We are seeking passionate Ph.D., Master, and Undergraduate students to join the team ([more info]({{ site.url }}{{ site.baseurl }}/join-us))!**